TerminatorJ/DeepLocRNA/webserver/README.md

 10,100
 50,100
 ```
-Where 10 to 100 is the interval that you want to get the attribution scores.
+Where 10 to 100 is the interval that you want to get the attribution scores (Warning: you should not define the interval larger than 1000nt).

 Alternatively, if you want to predict a large number of RNA sequence, please download our standalone tool by